WLAN-Pi/wlanpi-profiler/README.md

     - gather and analyze a packet capture for action frames containing neighbor report.
 - while we try our best to make this as accurate as possible, we do not guarantee this reports accurate info. trust, but verify.

-## thanks
+# thanks

-- Nigel Bowden and the WLAN Pi Community for all their input and effort on the first versions of the profiler.
+- Jerry Olla, Nigel Bowden, and the WLAN Pi Community for all their input and effort on the first versions of the profiler. without them this project would not exist.

 ## contributing

-Want to contribute?
-Thanks!
-Please take a few moments to [read this](CONTRIBUTING.md).
+want to contribute? thanks! please take a few moments to [read this](CONTRIBUTING.md).